AI Model Fine-Tuning - 45 minutes

 Now that we understand the constructs of the taxonomy’s knowledge, let’s go ahead and create our knowledge base, which we will then feed into the LLM to train.
 This will help our applications that utilize the LLM, and agents directly chatting with the model.
 Furthermore, it will help with claims processing, fraud detection, or anyone who would like to ask the LLM about products, coverage, laws, and some information about Parasol itself.
 Let’s get started!

 3.3.1.
-Open the instructlab directory in Visual Studio Code through the terminal:
+Open the instructlab taxonomy directory in Visual Studio Code

 3.3.2.
 With the new window open, you can select Yes, I trust the authors to proceed